sherryazhang/arrival/README.md

+# nov 2025

 ## [lilac](https://thelilac.app/)
 lilac is an early-stage food delivery startup I have worked with on a couple projects to improve user engagement.
 One analysis I have done is understanding order behavior to run push notifications at the right times.
 Using Postgres SQL, here is how I have achieved it:

 ### data description
-In our Supabase database, we have an `orders` table that includes
+In Supabase database, there is an `orders` table that includes

 `id` - unique identifier for every entry\
 `user_id` - id for every user\